-- (a) comply with the conditions necessary for it to enjoy the rights conferred by the UCITS Directive; or - (b) is a recognised scheme that is authorised by the supervisory authorities of Guernsey, Jersey or the Isle of Man (provided the requirements of COLL 5.213AR are met) or - (c) be a Non UCITS Retail Scheme ("NURS") (provided the requirements of COLL 5.2.13AR (1), (3), and (4) are met); or - (d) be authorised in another EEA State (provided the requirements of COLL 5.2.13AR are met); or - (e) be authorised by the competent authority of an OECD member country (other than an EEA State) which has signed the IOSCO Multilateral Memorandum of Understanding and approved the scheme's management company, rules and depositary/custody arrangements (provided the requirements of COLL 5.2.13AR are met). - 16.3.
-The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes). - 16.4.
-The Second Scheme must have terms that prohibit it from having more than 10% in value of its property consisting of units or shares in collective investment schemes. - 16.5.
-Where the Second Scheme is an umbrella, the provisions in paragraphs 16.3 and 16.4 and COLL 5.2.11R apply to each Sub-Fund as if it were a separate collective investment scheme. - 16.6.
-In accordance with COLL 5.2.15R (investment in associated collective investment schemes) each of the Sub-Funds may include units in a Second Scheme managed or operated by the ACD or an associate of the ACD (an "Associated Scheme"), provided the conditions in paragraph 16.7 are complied with. - 16.7.
-A Sub-Fund must not invest in or dispose of units in an Associated Scheme unless: - (a) there is no charge in respect of the investment in or the disposal of units in the Second Scheme; or - (b) the ACD is under a duty to pay the Sub-Fund by the close of business on the fourth Business Day following the date of the agreement to invest or dispose the amount referred to in paragraphs 16.7.1 or 16.7.2 below.
+- 7.3 The Second Scheme must comply, where relevant, with COLL 5.2.15R (Investment in associated collective investment schemes) and COLL 5.2.16R (Investment in other group schemes). - 7.4 The Second Scheme must have terms that prohibit it from having more than 10% in value of its property consisting of units or shares in collective investment schemes. - 7.5 Where the Second Scheme is an umbrella, the provisions in paragraphs 7.3 and 7.4 and COLL 5.2.11R apply to each Sub-fund as if it were a separate collective investment scheme. - 7.6 In accordance with COLL 5.2.15R (investment in associated collective investment schemes) each of the Sub-funds may include units in a Second Scheme managed or operated by the ACD or an associate of the ACD (an "Associated Scheme"), provided the conditions in paragraph 7.7 are complied with. - 7.7 A Sub-fund must not invest in or dispose of units in an Associated Scheme unless: - (a) there is no charge in respect of the investment in or the disposal of units in the Second Scheme; or - (b) the ACD is under a duty to pay the Sub-fund by the close of business on the fourth Business Day following the date of the agreement to invest or dispose the amount referred to in paragraphs 7.7.1 or 7.7.2 below. - 7.7.1 Where an investment is made, the amount referred to in paragraph 7.7(b) is either: - (a) any amount by which the consideration paid by the Sub-fund for the units in the Associated Scheme exceeds the price that would have been paid for the benefit of the Associated Scheme had the units been newly issued or sold by it; or if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units in the Second Scheme;

-- 16.7.1.
-Where an investment is made, the amount referred to in paragraph 16.7 (b) is either: - (a) any amount by which the consideration paid by the Sub-Fund for the units in the Associated Scheme exceeds the price that would have been paid for the benefit of the Associated Scheme had the units been newly issued or sold by it; or - (b) if such price cannot be ascertained by the ACD, the maximum amount of any charge permitted to be made by the seller of units in the Second Scheme; - 16.7.2.
-Where a disposal is made, the amount referred to in paragraph 16.7 (b) is the amount of any charge made for the account of the authorised fund manager or operator of the Associated Scheme or an associate of any of them in respect of the disposal.
+7.7.2 Where a disposal is made, the amount referred to in paragraph 7.7(b) is the amount of any charge made for the account of the authorised fund manager or operator of the Associated Scheme or an associate of any of them in respect of the disposal.

-16.8.
-In paragraph 16.7:
+7.8 In paragraph 7.7:

-- (a) any addition to or deduction from the consideration paid on the acquisition or disposal of units in the Associated Scheme, which is applied for the benefit of the Associated Scheme and is, or is like, a dilution levy or SDRT provision, is to be treated as part of the price of the units and not as part of any charge; and - (b) any Switching charge made in respect of an exchange of units in one Sub-Fund or separate part of the Associated Scheme for units in another Sub-Fund or separate part of that collective investment scheme is to be included as part of the consideration paid for the units. - 16.9.
-No Sub-Fund may invest in another Sub-Fund of the Company.
+- (a) any addition to or deduction from the consideration paid on the acquisition or disposal of units in the Associated Scheme, which is applied for the benefit of the Associated Scheme and is, or is like, a dilution levy or SDRT provision, is to be treated as part of the price of the units and not as part of any charge; and - (b) any switching charge made in respect of an exchange of units in one sub-fund or separate part of the Associated Scheme for units in another sub-fund or separate part of that collective investment scheme is to be included as part of the consideration paid for the units. - 7.9 No Sub-fund may invest in another Sub-fund of the Company.

-17. Investment in nil and partly paid securities
+8. Investment in nil and partly paid securities

-A transferable security or an approved money market instrument on which any sum is unpaid falls within a power of investment only if it is reasonably foreseeable that the amount of any existing and potential call for any sum unpaid could be paid by the Sub-Fund, at the time when payment is required, without contravening the rules in COLL 5.
+A transferable security or an approved money market instrument on which any sum is unpaid falls within a power of investment only if it is reasonably foreseeable that the amount of any existing and potential call for any sum unpaid could be paid by the Sub-fund, at the time when payment is required, without contravening the rules in COLL 5.